Our goals for the On-Campus Recruiting program are:

 - This answers “Tell me about yourself,” which in an interview setting, is harder than you think!

-Schedule a practice interview on Ole Career Central by making an appointment with a career coach.
+Schedule a practice interview on Handshake by making an appointment with a career coach.
 Be sure to request two adjacent 30 minute time slots.